nextcloud/documentation/developer_manual/client_apis/LoginFlow/index.rst

 	nc://login/server:<server>&user:<username>&password:<password>

+* server: The address of the server to connect to.
+The server may specify a protocol (http or https).
+If no protocol is specified the client will assume https.
+* username: The username that the client must use to login
+* password: The password that the client must use to login and store securely

 This information will be used by the client to create a new account.
 After this the webview is destroyed including all the state the webview holds.